***Updated on May 21, 2019***

 For those who are not in an immigration status, or who have applications pending, even domestic travel is risky.

-If you are undocumented, or if you are waiting on a pending immigration application, you should avoid domestic air, train, or bus travel.
+If you are undocumented, or if you are waiting on a pending immigration application, you should avoid domestic air travel, or travel between cities and states by train or bus.

 Please note that almost all domestic airports are also international airports.
 Therefore, immigration agents are very likely to be present at almost every airport.
 Similarly, there are many roads and highways near the borders of the U.S. where immigration agents set up checkpoints.
-And, finally, certain train and bus lines are regularly boarded and searched by ICE agents.
+And, finally, certain train and bus lines between cities or states are regularly boarded and searched by ICE agents.
 Long distance travel, or travel near the border, is strongly discouraged.
+Using city or municipal public transportation is much safer.

 While all U.S. territories are indisputably part of the United States, ICE has begun to police them as though they were foreign jurisdictions.
-Immigration Equality is currently contesting whether ICE should treat U.S. territories as though they are foreign jurisdictions.
+Immigration Equality contests whether ICE should treat U.S. territories as though they are foreign jurisdictions.
 Several Immigration Equality clients have been detained by ICE while they were visiting U.S. territories.
 For example, in March, an asylum-seeker we represent was detained after visiting the U.S. Virgin Islands.
 Even though he has a valid state ID and a valid work authorization document, ICE detained him anyway.
-While we are confident that we will win this issue in court, you should avoid travel to the U.S. Virgin Islands, Puerto Rico, and other U.S. territories if unless you can show that you are a citizen, a permanent resident, or a valid, current visa holder.
+While we were able to secure his release, you should avoid travel to the U.S. Virgin Islands, Puerto Rico, and other U.S. territories unless you can show that you are a citizen, a permanent resident, or a valid, current visa holder.